alpheios-project/arethusa/README.md

 If you want to run the e2e tests also execute `grunt e2e:setup`.

 If you want to install example data execute `grunt import`.

+(N.B. you need to have sshkeys enabled for GitHub to run this task as it uses the Github ssh urls to clone the repository of example data)

 ## Usage